MARTHAM

 Martham Property |

-Among the shops in Martham are a flower shop and a thatched chip-shop!
-(I wonder if this is the only thatched chip-shop in Norfolk?) |
+Among the shops in Martham are a flower shop and a thatched chip-shop! (possibly the ONLY thatched chip-shop in Britain?).
+You will also find a general stores.
+There are two village pubs, the Victoria Inn and the Kings Arms - both very close to each other. |

 Martham flower shop |